 Give Your Body Adequate Rest

 Sleep and rest are as important as diet for keeping your body in an anabolic state.
 It’s during sleep that you release the greatest amounts of muscle-enhancing growth hormone.
 Not getting enough shut-eye can reduce the amount of total growth hormone your body is exposed to over a 24-hour period.
 That’s not good if you’re trying to achieve an anabolic state.
 Plus, growth hormone stimulates fat breakdown.
 That’ll help reveal the muscles you’re working so hard to develop.
 Remember that your body builds and repairs muscle while you’re resting, so don’t overtrain and under-sleep.
-Get a minimum of seven hours or sleep a night – and eight hours is better.
+Get a minimum of seven hours of sleep a night – and eight hours is better.

-You’ll get the best anabolic response when you lift heavy weights to failure, work large muscle groups and do compound exercises like squats, deadlifts, chest press and push-ups.
+You’ll get the best anabolic response when you lift heavy weights to failure, work large muscle groups and do compound exercises like squats, deadlifts, chest press, and push-ups.
 Make sure these exercises are part of your routine and that you’re using a weight heavy enough to make it difficult to do more than 10 to 12 reps with good form.
-If you’re lifting lighter weight and doing more than 16 reps, you’re building more muscle endurance less strength and hypertrophy and won’t get the same metabolic response.
-Sprints and high-intensity interval training also boost growth hormone and testosterone and send your body into an anabolic state.
+If you’re lifting a lighter weight and doing more than 16 reps, you’re building more muscle endurance less strength and hypertrophy and won’t get the same metabolic response.
+Sprints and high-intensity interval training also boosts growth hormone and testosterone and send your body into an anabolic state.
 You won’t build significant lean body mass doing a high-rep workout.

 The Bottom Line?

 If you’re trying to build lean body mass, make sure you’re keeping your body in an anabolic state through nutrition, proper training and rest.
 If not, you won’t get the muscle definition you’re looking for.